Updated: January 2021

 You took your final college exams and received your diploma.
 Now you’re officially a college graduate, which means it’s time to begin your search for a full-time job in your career field.
 As you begin going on interviews and start your first job, it’s important to study up on proper business etiquette.
 Following these basic rules will make you appear more professional, and they can help you succeed in your new career.
 These rules of etiquette will help you make a great impression at your first job out of college.

 For recent graduates, interviews are often the most nerve-wracking part of the job search process.
-As you begin your interview, studies say that your interviewer will form an opinion of you within thirty seconds of meeting you.
+Studies say that your interviewer will form an opinion of you within thirty seconds of meeting.
 Since the first impression is so important, following proper etiquette is crucial.
 Dress with care for your interview – it’s better to be overdressed than underdressed, so always opt for a more professional outfit.
-Here are some examples of what you’ll want to wear.
 When you get the job, you can go for the more casual look if the office dress code isn’t strict.

 Once the interview begins, pay attention to your body language.
 Be sure to sit up straight and look the interviewer in the eye.
 Be careful not to interrupt the interviewer when they’re asking questions, and make sure to smile brightly.
 Smiling will show that you’re friendly and approachable, and it will signal to the interviewer that you’ll be able to get along with coworkers and clients.

 As the interview winds down, the interviewer will probably ask you if you have any questions.
 Even if you feel like all your questions have been answered, it’s still best to ask a few questions about the company and its culture.
-Here are some examples of questions you might want to ask.
 If you don’t ask any questions, the interviewer may think you’re uninterested in the job, and it could give them a negative impression of you.
 Asking a few questions will the send the message that you’re invested in the job.
 Just be sure not to ask controversial questions.

 End the interview with a firm handshake and a heartfelt thank you, and be polite to everyone you meet as you head out of the building – you never know if the person you’re talking to in the elevator is one of your new supervisors.
 Within twenty-four hours of the interview, send your interviewer a thank you note that touches on some of what you discussed.
 Your thank you note should be heartfelt but you can also use some standard interview thank you note examples to guide your message.

 For recent graduates, social media is a part of everyday life, but once you enter the working world, you will have to be a bit more careful with how you use it.
 As you begin making professional relationships, your clients may ask to be friends on Facebook.
 It’s up to you to decide if you want to mix personal with professional, but if you do decide to add clients or coworkers on Facebook, you’ll need to make sure that everything you post on your page is professional.
 If you’d rather keep your Facebook all personal, politely ask your client if you can add them on LinkedIn, or refer them to your Twitter handle.